Fuelling its growth with coal, India champions the poor in Paris

 This time round, Ravi Shankar Prasad, a low-profile mid-level official in the environment ministry, has led the negotiating team but, unlike some of his counterparts, he has avoided the limelight.

 "No one man is in charge.
-It’s a negotiating team," said Shyam Saran, India's negotiator at the Copenhagen talks.
+It’s a negotiating team," said Saran.

-"Sometimes the India team does get preoccupied by having to fend off all these attacks, but they will not buckle under finger pointing from a small group of Western countries."

 Some delegates say India picked a fight in Paris by dismissing a report by the Organisation for Economic Cooperation and Development (OECD) that suggested rich nations were on track to deliver a promised $100 billion a year in finance by 2020.